 Continues PDP-11 execution at the address currently in the program counter.
 If "break" is specified, then it is the virtual address of a single hard breakpoint, where the PDP-11 is guaranteed to stop if an instruction fetch is attempted starting at that address, regardless of what mode the computer is executing in, and regardless of whether the contents of that location have changed since the breakpoint was set.
 This can be handy for tracing code that hasn't been loaded yet.
 Note that hard breakpoints and single stepping with the STEP command interfere with the operation of the PDP-11 T bit, so don't combine them with a debugger (or CPU traps diagnostic program) running on the PDP-11 or you'll get strange behavior.

 QUIT

 Exit the simulator, closing all image and log files and resetting all devices that were in use.
+If possible, E11 will shut the computer off.

-REGISTER [r val] reg=val flag=val
+''' REGISTER [r \ val]

+reg=val